Stephane-Gon/MyCS50/README.md

 # MyCS50
 My experience at CS50

-Here I post my code while doing CS50 course, which I want to tank for the amazing course and for their hard work.
+Here I post my code while doing CS50 course, which I want to thank for the amazing course and for their hard work.

 Week 1:
  1º Hello, world program